danfairs/fez.djangoskel/README.rst

 ============

 fez.djangoskel provides paster templates for creating Django projects and applications as eggs.
-Four templates are currently provided.
+Five templates are currently provided.